 Internal communication works to bring about further unison between employees and their organization.
 Failure to communicate to your employees that you value their well-being and feedback will result in an ineffective human resource department.
 Employee-friendly policies will never meet their desired effects if there are no tools in place to educate your employees about the benefits of said policies.

-The advancements made in communication technology have made it possible to engage larger numbers of employees in your organizations in solving problems.
+The advancements made in communication technology have made it possible to engage larger numbers of employees in your organization in solving problems.

 Internal communication involves the upward, downward, horizontal, and diagonal exchange of information within a company, but external communication deals with the transfer of information outside the organization.